CookieSource/wikijs/customization/file-system-comparison.md

 **JFS** is a stable, feature-rich file system that has not been publicized as much as some of the other Linux file systems.
 With optimizations, JFS is stable, CPU efficient and fast.
 In particular, VMWare sessions stand to benefit enormously from a properly optimized and defragmented, underlying JFS file system.

 **Special features**
--   Performance tuned for GNU/Linux.
+-   Performance tuned for Linux.
 -   Original design goals: Performance, Robustness, SMP.

 ## XFS
-**XFS** is a high-performance journaling file system created by Silicon Graphics, Inc. It is particularly proficient at parallel IO due to its allocation group based design.
+**XFS** is a high-performance journaling file system created by *Silicon Graphics, Inc.* It is particularly proficient at parallel IO due to its allocation group based design.
 This enables extreme scalability of IO threads, filesystem bandwidth, file and filesystem size when spanning multiple storage devices.

 **Special features**
 -   Capacity